toneloc/stable-channels/README.md

 ## Stable Channels - Version 30MAY2024

-<b>Stable Channels</b> lets Lightning Network node runners keep one side of a Lightning channel balance stable in dollar terms, for example $10,000.
+<b>Stable Channels</b> lets Lightning Network node runners keep one side of a Lightning channel balance stable in dollar terms.
+The other side of the channel takes the price upside and downside.

 - These special channels are called <b>Stable Channels</b>.
-- These node runners are called <b>Stable Receivers</b>.
+- These node runners receiving the stability are called <b>Stable Receivers</b>.
 - On the other side of the channel are <b>Stable Providers</b>.

-This Twitter thread explains the basics, with an example - https://x.com/tonklaus/status/1729567459579945017
+- This Twitter thread explains the basics, with an example - https://x.com/tonklaus/status/1729567459579945017

-And this Delving Bitcoin post goes more in-depth - https://delvingbitcoin.org/t/stable-channels-peer-to-peer-dollar-balances-on-lightning
+- And this Delving Bitcoin post goes more in-depth - https://delvingbitcoin.org/t/stable-channels-peer-to-peer-dollar-balances-on-lightning

-Stable Providers want to leverage their bitcoin.
-However, Stable Receivers put their bitcoin at risk by doing so.

-Each of these two nodes query 5 price feeds every 5 minutes.
-Then, based on the new price, they update their channel balance with their counterparty to keep the Stable Receiver stable at $10,000 of bitcoin.
+Each of these two nodes query 5 price feeds every minute.
+Then, based on the new price, they update their channel balance with their counterparty to keep the Stable Receiver stable at, for example, $10,000 of bitcoin.
 - Each party remains self-custodial.
 - Either party may opt out at any time, either by a cooperative on-chain channel close or forced channel close on-chain.
+- This project is in-progress and works as with LND, CLN, or LDK.

 This basic process works as follows: